rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-create-image-of-specified-server-servers-server-id-actions.rst

     POST /servers/{server_id}/actions

-Create an image of the specified server.

 This operation creates a new image for a specified server.

 Once complete, you can use your new image to rebuild or create servers.
 The full URL to the newly created image is returned through the ``Location`` header.
 You can retrieve additional attributes for the image including its creation status by issuing a subsequent ``GET`` on that URL.

 Image creation is an asynchronous operation, so coordinating the creation with data quiescence, and so on, is currently not possible.

 .. note::
    This operation is not available for OnMetal servers.